Skip to Content

 Basic Usage

-# Human-readable with colors (default) bee stream # Human-readable, token-optimized for inference (no colors) bee stream --agent # Structured JSON output bee stream --json
+# Human-readable with colors (default) bee stream # Human-readable, token-optimized for inference (no colors) bee stream --agent # Structured JSON output bee stream --json # Filter to specific event types (comma-separated) bee stream --types new-utterance,update-conversation # Receive every event type explicitly bee stream --types all

 This starts a persistent connection that outputs events as they occur.